Working With Object Metadata

 More details about specific pieces of metadata are discussed below.

 The most commonly set metadata is Content-Type (also known as MIME type), which allows browsers to render the object properly. gsutil sets the Content-Type automatically at upload time, based on each filename extension.
 For example, uploading files with names ending in .txt will set Content-Type to text/plain.
-If you're running gsutil on Linux or macOS and would prefer to have content type set based on naming plus content examination, see the use_magicfile configuration variable in the .boto configuration file (See also gsutil help config).
+If you're running gsutil on Linux or macOS and would prefer to have content type set based on naming plus content examination, see the use_magicfile configuration variable in the .boto configuration file.
 In general, using use_magicfile is more robust and configurable, but is not available on Windows.

 If you specify Content-Type with -h when uploading content (like the example gsutil command given in the previous section), it overrides the Content-Type that would have been set based on filename extension or content.
 This can be useful if the Content-Type detection algorithm doesn't work as desired for some of your files.